Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ![Meteor HRPT screenshot from SatDump](./Assets/Radio/Meteor-HRPT.png) *Meteor-M N°2-2 HRPT*

 > You might notice that Meteor M2-2 is here even though it doesn't broadcast LRPT in the VHF band.
 This is because of a micrometeor strike causing a leak of thermal transfer gas, leaving LRPT unpoperable due to inadequate cooling ([Source](https://www.rtl-sdr.com/meteor-m-n2-2-has-failed-but-recovery-may-be-possible/)).
 HRPT has recovered, and has been working without any issues since.
-The satellite orbits a bit later than the rest, making you able to receive some HRPT at noon, unlike APT & LRPT which only have early morning and late evening passes.

 ---
 **MetOp**
 - There are two functional satellites: **MetOp-B** and **MetOp-C** operated by EumetSat, launched in 2013 and 2019 respectively.
 - Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
-The broadcast also contains much more information and instrument data, including 5 AVHRR channels.
+The broadcast also contains several more instruments and much more data, including 5 AVHRR channels.
 - The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, you will have to go by the SNR meter.

 ![MetOp AHRPT screenshot from SatDump](./Assets/Radio/MetOp-AHRPT.png)